Hello from Dahab, Egypt. It sure is beautiful here.

 I’ve spent the last week exploring Egypt, again as part of a group tour (I booked this tour well before my Morocco tour commenced).
 I knew that Egypt was a big country, and that we would be covering fairly long distances by bus.

 I’ll use the term ‘bus’ in this article rather than ‘coach,’ because I’ll be comparing it to economy/coach flights and comparing ‘coach with coach’ will be confusing.
 The ‘bus’ was advertised as a luxury coach and in many regards it was — it had air conditioning, movies, and a bathroom on board.

-I usually fly when travelling as much as I can both because I enjoy the miracle of flight and it’s usually a pretty efficient way to get from A to B. So this was the first time I would be travelling by bus for similar distance journeys.
+I usually fly when traveling as much as I can both because I enjoy the miracle of flight and it’s usually a pretty efficient way to get from A to B. So this was the first time I would be traveling by bus for similar distance journeys.

 What I had not appreciated was just how uncomfortable those long bus journeys would be.
 Where the journey was just a few hours, much like a low cost flight, they were fine.
 I’d either look out the window, have a nap, watch some Netflix, or even attempt to write an article, which wasn’t easy given how bumpy the roads were.

 The longest bus ride in Morocco was from the Sahara Desert to Marrakech and with short stops every few hours, took 13 hours.
 That is about the same time as a flight from Western Europe to Asia.
 Also, the past week in Egypt there have been two nine hour bus journeys within a few days of each other.

 And I felt like death after all three.